 So, I’ll start where I started upon arrival to Dublin Airport.
 For reasons obvious, Dublin is much busier than the Shannon airport, with customs lines befitting a major city.
 We rented a car and drove to our VRBO rental in the city.
-I highly recommend this two bed, two bath apartment.
+I used to recommend it, but it’s no longer for rent.
 Our hostess was so nice, leaving us with breakfast pastries, milk and coffee.
-It’s a bit of a walk to the more touristy areas of Dublin, but it was a great price and had free parking.
+The neighborhood, Smithfield Square, a bit of a walk to the more touristy areas of Dublin, but it’s a decent area and rentals tend to be cheaper.

 It was a beautiful, sunny day, and probably the warmest all year, reaching near 80 Fahrenheit!
 Spring is amazing!
 Malahide Castle and Gardens deserve the better part of the day, so plan accordingly.
 The castle is 800 years old, with a beautiful interior, although décor tends towards the 19th century.
 The Talbott family occupied the castle almost continuously until they sold it in the 1970s.
 Aside from the castle, there are hundreds of acres of gardens, a butterfly house, visitor center, Avoca shop and restaurant, and the ruins of Malahide Abbey.

 The Castle & Gardens admission ticket includes a guided tour of the castle.
 It’s about 45 minutes long, and provides interesting insight you would miss otherwise.

 Avoca shops and cafes are all over Ireland, seemingly a staple.
 The restaurant at Malahide was a bit nicer, and much larger, than the one at Moll’s Gap in Killarney National Park.
 Everything was fresh and had a healthy inclination.